 One of the lessons learned during this initial effort was the selection of the RTI.
 The performance of the RTI is crucial to the optimization of the federation.
 For this reason, the evaluation and choice of an RTI was considered during the design phase.
 The implementation language of the RTI can have an impact on performance.
 For example, Java implementations may require more system resources while the cross-platform nature of Java enables it to run without modification on any Java-enabled platform.
 Other independent variables that affect performance include: number of federates, distribution of federates, Data Distribution Management, network transport mode, objects per federate, attributes per object, interactions per federate, parameters per interaction, attribute buffer size, interaction buffer size, and data bundling.
-The effects of these independent variables on measures of comparison such as latency and throughput should be evaluated before a choice of an open source or commercial RTI is made [11].
+The effects of these independent variables on measures of comparison such as latency and throughput should be evaluated before a choice of an open source or commercial RTI is made [6].

-Commonly used commercial HLA-compliant RTI implementations are the MÄ K Real-time RTI, Pitch portable RTI (pRTI) and RTI Next Generation.
+Commercial RTIs are more robust in operation than open source RTIs.
+Commonly used commercial HLAcompliant RTI implementations are the MÄ K Real-time RTI, Pitch portable RTI (pRTI) and RTI Next Generation.
 For this experiment we utilized the MÄ K Real-time RTI.

 Designed for superior performance, MÄ K RTI implements the HLA specifications in C++.
 The MÄ K RTI supports a wide variety of network topologies and architectures.
 It has been verified by the Defense Modeling and Simulation Office (DMSO) to be compliant with the HLA Interface Specification and the IEEE 1516.
-In a HLA RTI performance evaluation, the MÄ K RTI showed lower round-trip time compared to two open-source RTI implementations (CERTI and Portico), although the MÄ K RTI has a limitation of transmitted data size for the best effort setting [11].
-The RTI is compatible with Windows (7/Vista/XP) and Red Hat Enterprise Linux.
+The MÄ K RTI has exceptionally low latencies as compared with other RTI implementations [6] and it is compatible with Windows (7/Vista/XP) and Red Hat Enterprise Linux.